jpreiss/better-i3-reference/README.md

 - remove redundant "i3 modifier key" icon
 - shorten some command descriptions

-the goal is to make the reference legible when printed in portrait-mode and attached to the wall behind the monitor.
+the goal is to make the reference legible when printed in portrait-mode on A4/Letter paper and attached to the wall behind the monitor.